 If you are taking prescription drugs for your health, then you know how expensive they can get.
 Without some kind of drug coverage, you may not even be able to afford these important medications.

 Prescription Drug Coverage, also called Medicare Part D, can help alleviate some or all of the burden that comes with paying for pricey medications.
 But not all Medicare Part D policies cover the same drugs.
 So it’s important to know which plans cover which drugs.
 Talking to a licensed Medicare agent can rest assured that you get the drugs you need at an affordable price.

 What is Part D?

 Medicare Part D, also known as a Prescription Drug Plan, or PDP, provides help with the cost of prescription drugs.
-This can be provided through private insurance companies or select Medicare Advantage Plans that includes drug coverage.
+This can be provided through private insurance companies or select Medicare Advantage Plans that include drug coverage.

-Medicare Part D plans are offered by private insurance companies, which mean they can vary greatly in coverage.
+Medicare Part D plans are offered by private insurance companies, which means they can vary greatly in coverage.
 All Part D plans will provide some type of coverage for prescription drugs, but the extent of coverage, requirements, restrictions, and drug coverage varies.

 The federal government has set guidelines to ensure that certain drugs are covered under all Medicare Part D plans.
-However, before selecting a Part D plan, it is important to know what prescriptions you take, and which ones you may need in the future in order to ensure that the plan you choose covers the prescriptions you use.
+However, before selecting a Part D plan, it is important to know what prescriptions you take, and which ones you may need in the future in order to ensure that the plan you choose covers the prescriptions you take.